remoteintech/remote-jobs/company-profiles/yahoo.md

 ## Company blurb

-Yahoo is a global media and tech company that connects people to their passions.
+Yahoo is a global media and tech company that connects people to their passions, It is a web services provider that offers both a search engine and a directory of World Wide Web pages organized in a hierarchy of topic categories, While the Yahoo web portal started off as a web directory, it soon added other services such as email, news and finance.

 ## Company size